 This error results from a limitation of the iOS system process that serves iTunes Music Library tracks to third-party apps like Go Button.

-To avoid this error, we strongly recommend that you import your audio files into Go Button using one of the many methods described in Working With Audio.
+To avoid this problem, we strongly recommend that you import your audio files into Go Button using one of the many methods described in Working With Audio.
 You can then find your audio in the "Documents" tab of the Media Picker and assign one of those files to your cue or hit.

-Having your audio files saved in your Documents folder is not only safer and more efficient for Go Button to access, it also allows you to include your audio files with your show data when you export it as a show bundle.
+Having your audio files saved in your Documents folder is not only more efficient for Go Button to access, it also allows you to include your audio files with your show data when you export it as a show bundle.

-As a workaround, instead of selecting the "Google Drive" icon in the sharing menu, you can instead select the "Copy to Drive" option when you are exporting your show from Go Button.
-(You may need to scroll the row of sharing icons to the left in order to see that option.
-Also, it might be behind the "More" button.)
-Choosing the "Copy to Drive" option copies your Go Button document directly into Drive, bypassing their sharing extension.
-Files transferred into Drive this way retain the correct attributes and will not be grayed-out when you go to import them on your other devices.
+If you do need to use Google Drive, a workaround is to select the "Copy to Drive" option when you are exporting your show from Go Button (instead of tapping the "Google Drive" icon in the sharing menu).
+You may need to scroll the row of sharing icons to the left in order to see "Copy to Drive".
+This option might also be behind the "More" button.
+Choosing "Copy to Drive" copies your Go Button document directly into Drive, which bypasses the sharing extension bug.
+Files transferred into Drive this way will retain all of the correct attributes and won't be grayed-out when you want to import them on your other devices.